 What Is an Insurance Carrier?

-The carrier is responsible for all aspects of the insurance policy that include underwriting, servicing, and claims.
-When a business owner has an issue, they will likely be getting help directly from the carrier, as is the case during the claims process.
+The carrier is responsible for all insurance policy aspects, including underwriting, servicing, and claims.
+When a business owner has an issue, they typically get help directly from the carrier, as is the case during the claims process.
 Even independent agents will defer the processing of claims and many other issues directly to the carrier.

 Pros & Cons of Insurance Carriers

-When a business owner works directly with a carrier, it is usually because they have a strong respect for the brand.
-They trust that the policy and its subsequent coverage will take care of them properly during a loss.
-It’s also possible that people go directly to the carrier thinking that they will save money by doing so.
-The reality is that the carrier’s rates are fixed, and they won’t provide any discount because you go with them directly.
+Typically, a business owner works directly with a carrier because they have a strong respect for the brand—they trust that the policy and its subsequent coverage will take care of them properly during a loss.
+It’s also possible that they go directly to the carrier thinking that they will save money in doing so because some offer a discount when working directly with consumers, but this isn’t true of every carrier.

-- Direct sales: Use representatives to fulfill policy orders but rarely solicits business via representatives
+- Direct sales: Some carriers use representatives to fulfill policy orders but rarely solicit business via representatives.

-- Independent agents: May have multiple appointments with various carriers to solicit and sell insurance based on limited shopping capabilities
+- Independent agents: These agents may have multiple appointments with various carriers to solicit and sell insurance based on limited shopping capabilities.

-- Brokers: Are small business owners that shop policies among various carriers to find the best deal for clients
+- Brokers: These are small business owners who shop policies among various carriers to find the best deal for clients.

 When evaluating between approaching an insurance carrier vs broker, there is no right or wrong answer.
 What matters is finding the right policy at the right price for your business.
 Understanding the resources offered by both can make a world of difference in simplifying the process.
 When the time comes to purchase the policy, ensure you understand what you are buying, the quality of the carrier, and the type of coverage.